 At the heart of any good line of business application is the data model.
 CDS allows app builders to declaratively build the data model and work with it using all the power of the platform.
 This chapter is a must-read for a good understanding of the decisions made in the remaining chapters.

-There is no one size fits all for data modeling so one of the best ways to learn about it is via scenarios.
-In this collection of chapters each contain a scenario to convey approaches for data modeling of a specific problem or technique.
+There is no one size fits all for data modeling so one of the best ways to learn about it is via scenarios and challenges.
+In this collection each contains a scenario to convey approaches for data modeling of a specific problem or technique.